 Add Owners to Site

 As the Tenant Admin, it's unlikely you'll be the person customizing the site, so you'll need to assign a few owners to the site.
 Owners have administrative privileges on the site so they can modify site pages and rebrand the site.
-They also have the ability to hide and show content delivered through the learning pathways Web part.
-In addition, they'll have the ability to build custom playlist and assign them to custom subcategories.
+They also have the ability to hide and show content and build custom playlist and subcategories.

 - From the SharePoint Settings menu, click Site Permissions.